josokw/ExamGenerator/README.md

 For generating the pdf document the *pdflatex* application must be available.
 Install LaTeX: *sudo apt install texlive-full*.

-Go to the project root directory *ExamGenerator*.
+Go to the project directory *ExamGenerator/app*.

 Use *CMake* and *make* to build the application: